tylermachen/secret-handshake-web-0715-public/README.md

 handshake.commands # => ["jump","wink"]
 ```

-The program should consider strings specifying an invalid binary as the value 0.
+Note: The program should consider strings specifying an invalid binary sequence as the value 0.